 Allows many voices to contribute to action planning.
 This approach encourages action planning at all levels of the organization, including our front-line employees.
 You’ll likely see a higher rate of follow-through on action plans when multiple people are responsible for them.

 Helps attract top talent.
-If we build a culture where individual employees are responsible for their engagement, you are more likely to recruit people who have a higher sense of accountability (both for engagement and general workplace activities).
+If we build a culture where individual employees are responsible for their engagement, you are more likely to recruit people with a higher sense of accountability (both for engagement and general workplace activities).

 Takes all responsibility off the organization.
-The reality is that there are things that need to be done at the organizational level that contribute to employee engagement (e.g., learning and development opportunities, a transparent and fair performance management system).
+The reality is that things need to be done at the organizational level that contribute to employee engagement (e.g., learning and development opportunities and a transparent and fair performance management system).

 Fixed mindset.
-If we define employees as being “highly accountable” or “less accountable” we are insinuating that these are fixed traits that cannot be changed.
-The reality is that, as with many other things, levels of accountability tend to ebb and flow based on a variety of factors.
+If we define employees as “highly accountable” or “less accountable,” we are insinuating that these are fixed traits that cannot be changed.
+The reality is that, as with many other things, levels of accountability tend to ebb and flow based on various factors.

 Can be weaponized.
 Saying that individuals are solely responsible for engagement can result in blaming employees for poor management or organizational practices rather than addressing systemic root causes of disengagement.

 Perspective #2: Managers and organizations are responsible for employee engagement